Karnataka coast put on high alert following Tamil Nadu terror threat

 An IB source informed OneIndia that the alert was sounded after the intelligence was found to be Grade A and actionable.

 The IB further said that one of the operatives was a Pakistani, while the rest were Sri Lankan Tamil Muslims.
-The Pakistani operative operative goes by the name Anwar Ilyas.
+The Pakistani operative goes by the name Anwar Ilyas.

 The IB has asked the police to maintain a high state of alert and also said that these persons are moving around disguised as Hindus.
 They would be found sporting a tilak, the IB has also warned.

-Further the IB said that the terrorists would make attempts to mingle with the locals.
+Further, the IB said that the terrorists would make attempts to mingle with the locals.
 The police have been advised to keep a close watch as these persons could use public transport to reach their destination.

 The police have however advised the people not to panic and added that this is a precautionary alert.
 All measures have been taken to neutralise the threat, the police also said.